-The software in the two products in Table 2 is created by configuring a generic software model that contains 36 configuration units, which in total have 264 configurable parameters.
-To create a similarity feature model, we throughly studied both products and identified the similarities within each product.
+Similarity modeling.
+Generic software of the product family investigated in this case study contains 36 configuration units, which in total have 264 configurable features.
+To create a similarity feature model, we thoroughly studied both products and identified the similarities within each product.
 The resulting similarity feature model is a tree of depth four, with a total of 200 features, including 81 leaf features representing the similarity rules.
-These similarity rules have in total 423 equality relations that are defined in terms of the classes and the configurable parameters in the generic software model.
+These similarity rules have, in total, 423 equality relations that are defined in terms of classes and configurable features in the generic software model.

-9.2.
-Similarity-based reuse
+Similarity-based reuse.
 To create software products, we started by selecting the required similarity rules using the similarity feature model.
 The total number of selected similarity rules, and equality relations are reported, for each product, in Table 3.
 Among these similarity rules 12 are common between the two products, resulting in 110 equality relations in common.
-The relatively low number of common similarity rules implies that the two products are considerably different regarding their internal similarities.
-This supports our decision about considering the internal similarities as variable features of ICS families.
+This relatively low number of common similarity rules reflects the fact that the chosen products are very dissimilar with respect to their internal similarities.